slynko/FunnyChat/README.md

 Web socket chat java.
 Welcome here!
+The branch is in development.